Key Takeaways

 The arrival of winter calls for extra measures to ensure your car is ready for safe travel before hitting the road.
 This involves not only installing new wiper blades, checking the battery, and refilling fluids, but also giving special attention to tire maintenance and ensuring they are correctly inflated.

-In the Indianapolis area, where winter temps often dip into the 20s, the cold can reduce tire pressure, making them unsafe to drive on.
-Knowing the dangers of underinflated tires can keep you safe on the road.
+In the Indianapolis area, where winter temps often dip into the 20s, cold can reduce adequate tire pressure, making properly inflated tires unsafe to drive on.
+Maintaining proper tire pressure is essential to ensure safe handling and prevent accidents.
+Using a tire pressure gauge regularly can help you monitor your tires and adjust the air pressure as needed.
+Knowing the dangers of underinflated tires and ensuring they remain properly inflated tires during colder months can keep you safe on the road.

 How Does Weather Affect Tire Pressure?